-Ulrich Dietze, founder and Managing Director of Deutsche Vertriebsberatung GmbH, and Simon Schröder, Head of Sales at encoway, talk about the impact of COVID-19 on sales of industrial goods.
+Ulrich Dietze, founder and Managing Director of Deutsche Vertriebsberatung GmbH, and Simon Schröder, Head of Sales and Marketing at encoway, talk about the impact of COVID-19 on sales of industrial goods.

 What changes are you currently observing in industrial companies?